hniksic/sendable/README.md

 shallow-copied and forgotten, and that's safe.

 `SendOption` is designed for types which are composed of `Send` data, except for an optional field of a non-send type.
-The field is set and used only inside a particular thread, and will be `None` while being sent across threads, but since Rust can't prove that, a field of `Option<NonSendType>` makes the entire outer type not `Send`.
+The field is meant to be set and used only inside a particular thread, and will be `None` while being sent across threads, but since Rust can't prove that, a field of `Option<NonSendType>` makes the entire outer type non-`Send`.
 For example, a field with a `SendOption<Rc<Arena>>` could be used to create a `Send` type that refers to a single-threaded arena.

 ## Is this really safe?

-As with any crate that involves unsafe, one can never be 100% certain that there is no soundness bug.
+As with any crate that contains unsafe code, one can never be 100% certain that there is no soundness issue.
 The code is fairly straightforward in implementing the design outlined above.
 I went through several iterations of the design and the implementation before settling on the current approach and, while I did find the occasional issue, the underlying idea held up under scrutiny.
 MIRI finds no undefined behavior while running the